drislands/slack-link-grabber/README.md

 ******

-Requires python 3 and the connexion, dotenv and connexion[swagger-ui] modules to be installed.
+Requires python 3 and the python-dotenv and connexion[swagger-ui] modules to be installed.
 Set a file in the root directory called `.env` and put two variables in there in the following format: